 A FIE is required to maintain its own accounting records and prepare its financial statements.
-It is also required to submit quarterly and annual financial statements to the local tax authorities.
+It is also required to submit monthly and annual financial statements to the local tax authorities.
 The annual financial statements must be audited and certified by a Chinese Certified Public Accountant.

-Labour contract law and social security contributions
+Labor contract law and social security contributions

-Under the Labour contract law:
+Under the Labor contract law: